Ultimate Direction Ultra Vest 4.0 Review

 This vest is super versatile.
 The ability to run with just soft flasks, water bladder, or both gives huge variation in how far you can go without resupply as well as how much equipment and food you can haul.
 This ultralight vest is as appropriate for unsupported days out in the mountains as it is for a trail marathon with multiple resupplies.
 If you're looking for a capable all-around running vest this is a pretty good choice.

 If we look way back to the 2.0 version of this vest, the price has only risen a few bucks.
-At 129.99 retail, the SJ Ultra isn't even close to the top of the price range for running vests, yet its packed with features and versatility.
+At 129.99 retail, the Ultra isn't even close to the top of the price range for running vests, yet it's packed with features and versatility.

 While this popular model gets the job done, we found other vests that performed better or were a better buy.
 Yet, this pack is a good one.
-The competition is fierce, making a good pack like the SJ Ultra fall out of our top 5.
+The competition is fierce, making a good pack like the Ultra fall from our award-winner circle.